 Having a water balloon fight

 Summer wasn’t complete without a raging neighborhood water balloon fight!
 We won’t talk about the hours you spent beforehand filling the balloons (only to watch the rubber ring disintegrate when the water reached the top, spraying you with water) or the hours spent afterward picking up every tiny, brightly-colored piece of rubber smashed in the lawn.
 Worth it.
-It’s why we made it one of the 22 things everyone should do at least once before summer is over.

 Sitting on the front row of the movie theater